-We recognise our community's young people as diverse, dynamic and requiring specialised programs, the direction for which is set via the Young Darwin Youth Strategy 2022-2026.
+We recognise our community's young people as diverse, dynamic and requiring specialised programs, the direction for which is set via City of Darwin's Youth Strategy 2022-2026.

 Youth Advisory Committee (YAC)

 The Youth Advisory Committee (YAC) provides Darwin's young people with a voice to Council, with members advising on a range of topics and issues throughout the year.
 The YAC is a group of up to fifteen young people aged between 12 and 25 years.
 Together they have a range of backgrounds and experiences and are connected to local high schools, community and youth agencies, education, training, employment and recreation groups.
 City of Darwin's Youth Services staff and Councillors also support and participate in YAC meetings.